robitalec/comprehensive-exam/literature/books/Giraldeau_and_Caraco_2000.md

 Historically, social groups are defined as individuals that derive evolutionary advantages from the presence of others while aggregations do not.
 Genuine attraction between individuals vs merely statistical coincidence.

-This obscurs the similarities between animals with complex social structures and those without.
+This obscures the similarities between animals with complex social structures and those without.
 Eg. lions (complex) and pigeons (simpler/loose) both have food available to an individual dependent on the number of foragers in the group.
-Regardless of however "social" they can both be modeled with a similar social foraging model.
+Regardless of however "social" they can both be modelled with a similar social foraging model.

 Social foraging theory is not the study of the origin of foraging groups.
 Social foraging does not treat antipredatory and energetic benefits as competing causes.
 Both are integrated into the currency of fitness.